flewber/brick-translator-lib/readme.md

 - paste your key into the sample `keys_example.py` file
 - rename the sample file to `keys.py`

-## Generating the Part Translations Table
+## Generating the Part Translations Dictionary
 run `python3 get-translations.py`

 ## Using the Part Translations
-TODO
+see `test-dictionary.py` for an example of how to use the dictionary to look up part numbers